Union School of Theology

 Union School of Theology is a Reformed educational institution in Bryntirion in Bridgend, South Wales.
 The School is part of the wider Christian ministry of Union which also involves church planting and the production of theological resources.

 Leadership and faculty

-The current President of the school is Michael Reeves who also functions as professor of theology.
+The President of the school is Michael Reeves who also functions as professor of theology.
 He took up the role in January 2016, having been head of theology at the Universities and Colleges Christian Fellowship.
-Other faculty of the school include provost Dustin Benge, Robert Letham, Raymond C. Ortlund Jr., and Richard Turnbull.
+Other faculty of the school include provost Dustin Benge, Robert Letham, Raymond C. Ortlund Jr., Donald Fairbairn and Richard Turnbull.

 Programmes of study

 The majority of Union School of Theology students study with the School in order to prepare for Christian ministry.

 Campus courses

 A three-year, full-time residential BA Hons degree in Theology is offered, covering Biblical Studies, Theological and Historical Studies, and Ministerial and Missional Practice.
 Students on the Masters of Theology (MTh) and PhD programmes may also reside on campus.